The Shoe

-The Shoe is a hamlet in the parish of North Wraxall, in the north-west of Wiltshire in England.
+The Shoe is a small hamlet in the parish of North Wraxall, in the north-west of Wiltshire in England.
 It lies at the junction of the Fosse Way (the old Roman road from Exeter to Lincoln) and the A420 (running from Bristol to Oxford).
-The settlement is named after the former inn called The Horse-shoe and is about 7 mi west of Chippenham and the same distance northeast of Bath.
+The settlement is named after the former inn, The Horse-shoe.
+Ordnance Survey maps show a smithy.
+Earlier maps show the smithy on the south side of the A420 road, while later maps show one on the north side of the road.
+The Shoe is about 7 mi west of Chippenham and the same distance northeast of Bath.

+A spring rises in the village, forming a tributary of the Bybrook River.
+To the south of the village, marking the boundary with Colerne, is Doncombe Brook, with Bury Camp – an Iron Age hillfort – rising above the Doncombe valley.